shuai-xu/flink/flink-runtime-web/README.md

 ```
 cd flink-runtime-web/web-dashboard
 npm install
-bower install
-gulp
+npm run build
 ```

-The dashboard code is under `/app`.
+The dashboard code is under `/src`.
 The result of the build process is under `/web`.

 ### Developing